 💡 Attendance management;

-💡 Management of employee files (date of birth, date of hire);
+💡 Management of employee records (date of birth, date of hire);

-💡 Reconciliation of scheduled hours and actual hours (punch) in the same file to facilitate comparison of working hours;
+💡 Reconciliation of scheduled hours and clocked hours in the same file to facilitate comparison of work hours;

 💡 Programmable alerts to be able to quickly replace an employee; and